By Orkula Shaagee, Abuja

 Gbajabiamila, who spoke during a courtesy call on him by a delegation of the commission led by its Chief Commissioner, Chile Igbawua, said the National Assembly would do everything possible to make the Agency work efficiently and effectively to meet the expectations of Nigerians.

-He particularly noted that the National Assembly may have cause to look at the Act establishing the commission with a view to either expanding its mandate or making it more efficient.
+He particularly noted that the National Assembly may have cause to look at the Act establishing the commission with a view to either expanding its mandate or making it more efficient.”Nobody seems to know the commission but I am glad that you have been able to publicise and communicate to the public.
+You are our own baby, and whatever we need to do to make you work, we should do it, even if it means amending your laws.

 The Chief Commissioner, Chile Igbawua said the Commission had a mirage of challenges, including inadequate funding, image problem among others, and called on the Speaker to intervene on their behalf.
 He said the commission also faced the problem of accommodation in its various offices across the country, and had received quit notices in some state offices.